tmpfs/trucks/doc/API.md

 Compile an HTML string to a babel AST program.

+Returns of objects representing the function bodies as AST nodes.

 * `html` String an HTML string.
 * `opts` Object processing options.